 <person id="HeadingBusstop20" depart="1.00" color="green"> <walk from="gneE1" busStop="busStop_-gneE10_1_6"/> <ride busStop="busStop_-gneE10_1_5" lines="tram"/> </person> <vehicle id="0" type="Tram" depart="0" color="1,1,0" line="tram"> <route edges="gneE10 -gneE10"/> <stop busStop="busStop_-gneE10_1_6" duration="20"/> </vehicle>

 Alteration of the busRoute.The bus stops until 170 at the uppermost bus stop.

-Afterwards you can start your simulation by clicking on it or starting it over the command line.
+As you have probably seen from other tutorials, you bind everything together with a sumocfg.
+Within this, you set the net, route and additional files.
+Afterwards, you can start your simulation by clicking on it or starting it over on the command line.

 For getting specific data about the simulation, you can use TraCI.
 A good starting point would be the tutorials provided: